 An Arraignment hearing in Massachusetts is your first appearance before a judge, at which time you are formally charged with a crime.
 At the hearing you and your attorney, if you have one, will receive copies of the formal charges against you, the Indictment or Complaint, and any police reports.
 The charge is read aloud in the courtroom, and a plea entered on your behalf.
 Usually, the Clerk-Magistrate will automatically enter a “not guilty” plea on your behalf.

 If the prosecutor asks for a higher bail amount than you have already posted, or for specific conditions of release, a Bail Hearing is held immediately.
-In certain situations, the prosecutor can ask the judge to hold you for a Dangerousness Hearing.
+In certain situations, if the case involves allegations of violence or a repeat drunk driving offense, for example, the prosecutor can ask the judge to hold you for a Dangerousness Hearing.
 If the Judge allows it, that hearing must be held within 7 days, and you will be held in custody until then.